 Turn on Pro Mode and get the most superior camera performance, you can choose between 6 settings: ISO, shutter speed, exposure value, color tone, manual focus, and white balance.

 You also get selective focus as you capture your shots, so you can focus on the nearer subjects, further ones, or both of them with the pan focus.

 You can also browse through filters before capturing and see which one brings out your shot the most, and there’s a food mode especially for your delicious meals, so you can share the tastiness with your friends.

 - High-resolution camera

 - Battery life isn’t the greatest

-Samsung S8 & Plus is considered as the best camera phone for selfies by Android Authority.
+Samsung S8 & Plus are considered as the best camera phones for selfies by Android Authority.

 Enjoy moments you might have missed with the Dual Capture photographs as they capture what’s happening outside the frames while you have focused on as you take a live focus photo.